Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly

-We have tested our \textsc{AnomalyCD} approach on a publicly available dataset~\cite{EasyRCA2023git}(see Section~\ref{sec:dataset_easyvista}).
-Assaad et al.~\cite{assaad2023root} has utilized the dataset for a RCA study using a prior known causal graph network of the sensors (see Figure~\ref{fig:rca__easyrca_ground_truth}).
+We have tested our \textsc{AnomalyCD} approach on a publicly available EasyVista dataset~\cite{EasyRCA2023git} (see Section~\ref{sec:dataset_easyvista}).
+The dataset have been utilized the dataset for RCA study using a prior known causal graph network of the sensors~\cite{assaad2023root}(see Fig.~\ref{fig:rca__easyrca_ground_truth}).

-We generated the anomaly flags dataset using our online AD approach before estimating the GCM of the EasyVista system (see Figure~\ref{fig:rca__easyrca_idx_ol_flag}).
-We have utilized a low threshold $\alpha_\eta=2$ to detect more outlier noise beyond the main collective anomaly at indices $46683$ to $46783$; incorporating the noise outliers improves the CD since the collective anomaly affects all TS variables at the same time, and limits the causality learning from the binary data.
-The generated binary data contains roughly 4300 samples for each variable, and Figure~\ref{fig:rca__easyrca_idx_ol_flag_count} provide the anomaly flag count; the PMDB and ESB variables generate the highest anomaly flags, and the EasyVista experts consider these two variables to be the root causes of the anomalies.
+Figure~\ref{fig:EasyVista_od_sparse_compressed} presents generated the anomaly flags data using our online AD approach.
+We have utilized a low threshold $\alpha_\phi=2$ to detect more outliers beyond the main collective anomaly at indices $46,683$--$46,783$ to improve the CD learning.
+The EasyVista experts consider the PMDB and ESB variables, with the highest anomaly flags, as the root causes of the anomalies~\cite{EasyRCA2023git,assaad2023root}.